JuliaStats/Distributions.jl/_sources/univariate.txt

 .. code-block:: julia

-    InvertedGamma(a, s)    # Inverted Gamma distribution with shape a and scale s
+    InverseGamma(a, s)    # Inverted Gamma distribution with shape a and scale s

 Laplace Distribution